 Should I book these Qantas international flights?

 We’ll be blunt – there is still a risk at this stage when booking any international travel using cash.
 Should you purchase a refundable fare or Qantas cancels or changes your flight, you are up for a lengthy wait for a refund.
-And if you want to change your travel plans on a non-refundable ticket, your only option is to receive a Credit Voucher, or fork out cancellation fees for a refund.
+And if you want to change your travel plans on a non-refundable ticket, your only option is to receive a Credit Voucher – or fork out cancellation fees where a refund might then be available.

 However, we also understand many of you (and us too!) are yearning to travel.
 It would be easier to book your flights now, rather than leave it and then face a rush of bookings if borders are eventually relaxed.